 Plus so much more… I could go on for hours…

-A digital economy roadmap will fundamentally change how Australia operates on any level – and it will take considerable effort at all levels to make it happen.
-There will be many opponents to this within Australia who will see this as an insurmountable task that will cost billions and deliver nothing.
+Innovation and digitisation will fundamentally elevate how Australia performs on the global stage, but it will take considerable effort at all levels to make the transformation a reality.
+There will likely be many people who will see this as an insurmountable task that will cost billions and deliver nothing.
 But there have been some great examples globally of countries who have taken the steps towards realising that digital economy vision.
 These countries have collated the necessary political support, funding, and organisational backing to forge their own way into the new frontiers of the digital economy.

 A Global Leader in Digital Identity?
 Estonia.